2005–06 South-West Indian Ocean cyclone season: Moderate Tropical Storm Elia

 At the end of March, an active phase of the Madden–Julian oscillation caused an increase in convection over the northeastern portion of the basin.
 A low-pressure area formed on April 1 in the neighboring Australian basin, although the system soon after moved northwestward to cross 90º E. The low meandered for several days, unable to intensify much due to insufficient moisture in the region.
 On April 6, the MFR designated the system as Tropical Disturbance 13, although the agency discontinued advisories on the next day.
 On April 7, the low crossed back into the Australian basin, only to turn to the southwest on April 10, steered by a ridge to the southeast.
 During this time, the system passed about 185 km northwest of the Cocos Islands.
 On April 12, the JTWC designated the system as Tropical Cyclone 12S.
 On the same day, the system intensified into a tropical depression, after the convective structure improved amid favoring conditions.

 Early on April 13, the depression crossed 90º E into the south-west Indian Ocean.
 By that time, the system had good outflow to the south, although lack of moisture prevented significant development.
 Late on April 13, the MFR upgraded the system to Moderate Tropical Storm Elia, assessing peak 10 minute winds of 75 km/h.
 The JTWC meanwhile estimated 1 minute winds of 95 km/h.
 Increasing wind shear and cooler waters resulted in diminished intensity of the convection, causing Elia to weaken.
 The MFR downgraded the storm to tropical depression status on April 15 after the circulation became exposed.
 On the same day, the JTWC discontinued advisories.
 The circulation dissipated on April 17, signaling the end of the season.

 Other systems

-The first four disturbances in the season developed in the northeastern portion of the basin in association with a near-equatorial trough, but failed to develop due to wind shear.